imgag/ngs-bits/doc/tools/VcfAnnotateFromBigWig.md

 	  -in <file>        Input VCF file.
 If unset, reads from STDIN.
 	  -bw <file>        BigWig file containen the data to be used in the annotation.
 	  -name <string>    Name of the new INFO column.
-	  -desc <string>    Description of the new INFO column.
 	  -mode <enum>      Annotate mode: How the annotation is chosen when multiple bases are affected.
 	                    Valid: 'max,min,avg,none'